atunjeafolabi/todos-api/README.md

 ```

 ## CI Pipeline Implementation
 Azure pipelines used for CI.
+Code coverage of ≥ 80% (enforced)

 ## Branch Policies and Protection
 - `Main` branch is protected and only the admin is authorized to merge development into `main` branch.